kontent-ai/integration-magento/README.md

 - Editors can
   - Search for products in Magento commerce
-  - Select a single or multiple products (or one of it's variants)
+  - Select a single or multiple products (or one of its variants)

 ## Demo